 ‘Tis The Season To Be Sales Smart . . .

-Every fall at this time of the year I get astonished looks from my audiences when I tell them to STOP sending holiday cards to their clients.
+Every autumn, I get astonished looks from my audiences when I tell them to STOP sending holiday cards to their clients.
 That’s right!
 STOP sending holiday cards!
 Instead, supercharge your holiday sales and START sending very personalized holiday cards that utilize TOMA (Top Of Mind Awareness) principles that will get you noticed!

 “Start Counting the People Who Count